 Optional Dues & Fees:

-- New Trier Parent's Association dues: $35 Freshmen/Sophomore/Junior $45 Senior - Every parent of a New Trier Student is a member of the New Trier Parents' Association.
-Yearly membership dues help to offset the costs of running the Association, including exam support and snacks for all students, support for the Senior Awards Family Reception, host graduation party for all seniors and support senior year-end activities, parent publications including the student directory, and special programming.
+- New Trier Parent's Association dues: $35 Freshmen/Sophomore/Junior $45 Senior - Every parent of a New Trier student is a member of the New Trier Parents' Association.
+Annual dues support the directory, parent programming and Parents' Press, exam snacks for all students, contributions to the Angel Fund and NTHS scholarship fund, and senior year-end activities, including the graduation party.

 - Driver Education: $500 - The fee for Driver Education is set by the State of Illinois.
 This fee is assessed to students who are enrolled in the behind the wheel portion of Driver Education.